What’s the Average Cost of a New Roof in Tennessee?

 Your roofing material selection is the most significant cost factor in any roof replacement project.
 The prices below include professional roof installation by certified roofing contractors:

 Asphalt shingles remain Tennessee's most popular roofing material, offering excellent value and storm protection.
 Premium architectural shingles provide superior wind resistance and longer warranties.
-According to the 2024 JLC Cost vs. Value Report, asphalt roofing replacement recoups 57 percent of its cost, while metal roof installation recovers 48 percent of the investment.
+According to the 2025 JLC Cost vs. Value Report, asphalt roofing replacement recoups 68% of its cost, while metal roof installation recovers 50% of the investment.

 Roof Size and Pitch